Low-Cost Privacy-Preserving Decentralized Learning: Pairwise Network Differential Privacy

 Using this matrix, we obtain the following virtual gossip round:

-The following lemma ensures that the update rule stays the same as \cref{line:ZeroSum_averaging} of~\cref{alg:ZeroSum}, proving we have constructed something equivalent to the non-virtual update rule: \begin{lemma} Consider $i\in \nodeset$ and $t\in\mathbb{N}$.
+The following lemma ensures that the update rule stays the same as \cref{line:ZeroSum_averaging} of~\cref{alg:ZeroSum}, proving we have constructed something equivalent to the non-virtual update rule: \begin{restatable}{lemma}{lemTemporalMatrixNotation} Consider $i\in \nodeset$ and $t\in\mathbb{N}$.
 Then we have: